-Buying gap insurance: If your vehicle gets totaled, this kind of insurance will help you fill in the gap between what you’re given by your insurance company and what you still owe the lender.
+Buying GAP insurance: If your vehicle gets totaled, guaranteed asset protection or a GAP waiver can help you fill in the gap between what you’re given by your insurance company and what you still owe the lender.
 Buying new car replacement coverage: In this case, if the vehicle gets totaled, you’d get a replacement vehicle.
 In some cases, this may already be part of your car insurance policy.
 Choosing a less expensive vehicle: With a lower payment, you might be able to free up cash for a down payment.

 How to Save for a Down Payment